Jaffna kingdom: Religion

-Saivism (a denomination of Hinduism) in Sri Lanka has had continuous history from the early period of settlers from India.
+Shaivism (a denomination of Hinduism) in Sri Lanka has had continuous history from the early period of settlers from India.
 Hindu worship was widely accepted even as part of the Buddhist religious practices.
 During the Chola period in Sri Lanka, around the 9th and 10th century, Hinduism gained status as an official religion in the island kingdom.
 Kalinga Magha, whose rule followed that of the Cholas is remembered as a Hindu revivalist by the native literature of that period.

 As the state religion, Hinduism enjoyed all the prerogatives of the establishment during the period of the Jaffna kingdom.
 The Aryacakravarti dynasty was very conscious of its duties as a patron towards Hinduism because of the patronage given by its ancestors to the Rameswaram temple, a well-known pilgrimage center of Indian Hinduism.
 As noted, one of the titles assumed by the kings was Setukavalan or protector of Setu another name for Rameswaram.
 Setu was used in their coins as well as in inscriptions as marker of the dynasty.

-Sapumal Kumaraya (also known as Chempaha Perumal in Tamil), who ruled the Jaffna kingdom on behalf of the Kotte kingdom is credited with either building or renovating the Nallur Kandaswamy temple.
+Prince Sapumal (also known as Chempaha Perumal in Tamil), who ruled the Jaffna kingdom on behalf of the Kotte kingdom is credited with either building or renovating the Nallur Kandaswamy temple.
 Singai Pararasasegaram is credited with building the Sattanathar temple, the Vaikuntha Pillaiyar temple and the Veerakaliamman temple.
 He built a pond called Yamuneri and filled it with water from the Yamuna river of North India, which is considered holy by Hindus.
-He was a frequent the visitor of the Koneswaram temple, as was his son and successor King Cankili I. King Jeyaveera Cinkaiariyan had the traditional history of the temple compiled as a chronicle in verse, entitled Dakshina Kailasa Puranam, known today as the Sthala Puranam of Koneshwaram Temple.
+He was a frequent visitor of the Koneswaram temple, as was his son and successor King Cankili I. King Jeyaveera Cinkaiariyan had the traditional history of the temple compiled as a chronicle in verse, entitled Dakshina Kailasa Puranam, known today as the Sthala Puranam of Koneshwaram Temple.
 Major temples were normally maintained by the kings and a salary was paid from the royal treasury to those who worked in the temple, unlike in India and rest of Sri Lanka, where religious establishments were autonomous entities with large endowments of land and related revenue.

-Most accepted Lord Shiva as the primary deity and the lingam, the universal symbol of Shiva, was consecrated in shrines dedicated to him.
+Most accepted Shiva as the primary deity and the lingam, the universal symbol of Shiva, was consecrated in shrines dedicated to him.
 The other Hindu gods of the pantheon such as Murugan, Pillaiyar, Kali were also worshipped.
 At the village level, village deities were popular along with the worship of Kannaki whose veneration was common amongst the Sinhalese in the south as well.
 Belief in charm and evil spirits existed, just as in the rest of South Asia.